franzmelchiori/alyvix_com/pages/05.blog/svg/item.md

 ===

-## Südtiroler Gemeindenverband
+# Südtiroler Gemeindenverband
-### Stefan Kofler, System Administrator at the SGV
+### Stefan Kofler, System Administrator, [SGV](https://www.gvcc.net/)
-#### Sector: Public Administration
-#### Employees: 70

-### The Challenge
+## The Challenge

 Classic monitoring can show you whether or not single IT components like a server, a hard disk or a CPU are functioning in isolation.
 But it doesn't verify that your critical applications as a whole are actually running.
-Südtiroler Gemeindenverband needed a way to monitor that the integration of components were delivering services, not just functioning individually.
+Südtiroler Gemeindenverband (SGV) needed a way to monitor that the integration of components were delivering services, not just functioning individually.

-### The Solution
+## The Solution

-Würth Phoenix helped SGV define typical transaction sequences that were run automatically by Alyvix.
+[Würth Phoenix](https://www.wuerth-phoenix.com/) helped SGV define typical transaction sequences that were run automatically by Alyvix.
 The results are then displayed graphically on a dedicated website which is accessible to all stakeholders in their organization.
 This includes IT employees and nursing personnel who can inform themselves